fizx/drupal-apachesolr/README.txt

 faceted search on facets ranging from content author to taxonomy to arbitrary Field API fields.

-The module comes with a schema.xml and solrconfig.xml file which must be used in your Solr installation.
+The module comes with a schema.xml, solrconfig.xml, and protwords.txt file which must be used in your Solr installation.

 This module depends on the search framework in core.
 When used in combination with core search module, Apache Solr is not the default search.
 Access it via a